 Experience your vagus nerve through movement, touch, and imagery!

-A picture is worth a thousand words, and after today, that’s what you will have - a picture of your vagus nerve.
+A picture is worth a thousand words, and after this workshop, that’s what you’ll have: a picture of your vagus nerve.

 -----------